 No preparation is required for a routine X-ray examination.
 If you are pregnant or think you may be pregnant, be sure to inform your physician, and the technologist prior to the start of the X-ray examination.
 Most examinations using X-ray will not be performed on pregnant women unless the benefits of the examination outweigh the risks of radiation exposure to the fetus.
 Extremity examinations can safely be performed with appropriate lead shielding.

 X-ray uses ionizing radiation.
 The technologists are experts in utilizing the minimal dose to achieve optimal results.
-Lead aprons and shields are used, and the equipment is routinely inspected by both New York City and New York State, for safety and adequate shielding.
+Lead aprons and shields are used, and the equipment is routinely inspected by state and local inspectors for safety and adequate shielding.
 All examinations are well within permissible levels of diagnostic radiation dosage.